SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   //Read-only during update (especially key fields created during create operations) field ( readonly : update ) key_field;

-  //It is mandatory to specify values for the fields before persisting them to the database
+  //The mandatory specification denotes that values must be provided for the fields before persisting
+  //them to the database.
   //Comma-separated list possible for the field characteristics in general;
   //mutliple characteristics can also be specified in a comma-separated list in the parentheses
   field ( mandatory ) field2, field3;